lachatak/ddd-consoleroulette/README.md

 There are many example for this DDD principle in this example.
 Almost everything is created via factories.

 ### Anti-corruption Layer - ACL ###
-ACLs main responsibility to **protect the domain from adapter layer changes.
+ACLs main responsibility to **protect the domain from adapter layer changes**.
 That is why ACL lays between every adapter and the domain regardless of being a driven or driving.
 If any change happens in the messaging or persistence layer ACL could potentially protect the domain to leak this modification to it.

 ### Repositories ###
 For the RouletteGame aggregate root there is a repository called [RouletteGameRepository](src/main/java/org/kaloz/roulette/domain/RouletteGameRepository.java).
 It is **part of the domain but the implemented in the infrastructure driven adapter layer**.